Last updated: March 12, 2026

 4. How to Read a Single Candlestick in Technical Analysis

-Interpreting these patterns effectively requires traders to combine the visual signal with broader market context to filter out low-probability setups.
+Interpreting these patterns effectively requires traders to combine the visual signal with broader market context to understand the role of buying and selling pressure in forex trading and filter out low-probability setups.
 You must evaluate the signal based on three critical contextual layers:

 • Analyze position (Trend Context): A single candle’s meaning is irrelevant without trend context.
-A reversal pattern (like a hammer) is only valid when it appears at a major swing low or high; ignore it if it appears mid-trend or in a sideways range.
+A reversal pattern (like a Hammer) is only valid when it appears at a major swing high or swing low; ignore it if it appears mid-trend or within a choppy, sideways range.

-• Confirm with volume and structure: Confirmation is essential.
-A signal is significantly more reliable when backed by high volume, which confirms institutional participation.
-Always check the pattern’s alignment with Market Structure (Support and Resistance) for a high-probability setup.
+• Confirm with volume and structure: Confirmation is essential for high-probability setups.
+A signal is significantly more reliable when backed by increased activity.
+In centralized markets (stocks/futures), high volume confirms stronger participation.
+In spot FX, volume is often a proxy (tick volume), so treat it as supportive evidence and prioritize alignment with Market Structure (Support and Resistance).

 5. How to Trade Using Single Candlestick Patterns